ThatCoolCoder/foss-rcas/README.md

 Todo:
 - Physics
-    - Make common methods in AeroSurface for getting relative & local velocity, there is no point having code for this in every derived class
+        - Make common methods in AbstractSpatialFluidEffector for getting relative & local velocity, there is no point having code for this in every derived class
     - improve wing physics: allow importing some better format of curves
         - stall is mushy, not sharp
         - planes feel too draggy, EG in real life the T28 carries a lot more energy and is difficult to get down, this one just mushes in
     - make location altitude actually change air pressure (not very useful, but why not?)
-    - Add body lift+drag using dragcube + liftcube
-        - area is interpolated from bounding box
-        - lift (including induced drag) is generated perpendicular to surface using a coefficient interpolated from liftcube
-        - drag (frontal drag) is parallel to flow and uses another interpolated coefficient
-        - both cubes are optional
-        - can be extended
-        - needs some way of toggling on off so things like landing gear can stop being draggy
+    - needs some way of toggling on and off AeorObjects so things like landing gear can stop being draggy when retracted
         - tie it to a control input?
 I'd rather be able to tie it to a servo
         - need some way of expressing conditions without creating a turing-complete language
 - Input
     - make f2 toggle UI
     - Add a preview for all the inputs so we can check direction etc without flying (requires modifications to SimInput.Manager so it can run with a custom inputmap instead of that in SimSettings.Current)